 The long awaited summer’s here and it’s the perfect time for teachers to purge, plan and prepare for the coming school year.
 If you’re like me, you’re lowering your shoulders a bit, de-stressing and doing things you don’t get to do during the school year.
 I try to get out of the Arizona heat and get to the mountains or the beach.
 I love to visit Utah where the trees are green, there are real mountains, sometimes with snow caps, and plenty of outdoor activities to choose from to get replenished and renewed.
+So one of my summer goals is to get outside!
+Keep on reading how to make the most of your summer goals and get a free planner.

 Even as I drive out of the desert and into the green mountain areas I’m reflecting on the past year.
 I’m asking questions like, “what went well?”, “what do I need to do better?”, “how can I make my job easier?”
 “How can I be a more effective teacher and person?”
 Driving or flying away let’s me process my thoughts and feelings and allows me to do some big picture planning.
 It’s during the summertime when I can focus more on how to bring more balance to my life.
 That’s why I feel like my summer planner is almost more important that my school year planner-actually it’s more fun because it’s just “ME”.
 I’ve titled my summer planner “My Summer Dreams”.
 I’ve got to go through stuff and PURGE, I desperately need to CLEAN and I plan on spending time PREPARING for the next school year.
 That’s why I created a planner just to use in the summer.
 You’ll find a downloadable copy of it at the end of this post.